 Molise Abruzzo And Molise, Italy Travel Guide

-For summer (June-August), pack lightweight, breathable fabrics like cotton, linen, and moisture-wicking synthetics.
+For summer (June-August), pack lightweight, breathable fabrics like cotton, linen, and moisture-sweat-wicking synthetic fabrics.
 Shorts, t-shirts, and sundresses are good daily wear.
 Swimwear is needed for coastal areas and hotel pools.
 Even in summer, evenings, especially inland or in the mountains, can be cooler.
 A Light jacket, cardigan, or Long-sleeved shirt is a good choice for these times.
 A Wide-brimmed hat offers Sun protection.

-Warm layers are needed for winter travel (Nov-Mar), especially inland.
-Thermal underwear, wool sweaters, and a heavy, insulated coat are good choices.
+Extra warm clothing are needed for winter travel (Nov-Mar), especially inland.
+Thermal underwear, wool sweaters, and a substantial, insulated coat are good choices.
 A hat, Gloves, and a scarf give extra warmth.
-Waterproof outer layering clothes is needed for snow in hilly areas, specifically for skiing or other winter sports.
+Waterproof outer layering clothes is needed for snow in hilly areas, exclusively for skiing or other winter sports.
 Footwear should be warm and waterproof.
 For luggage that stands up to varied conditions, consider Nordace bags.

 Comfortable walking shoes are paramount.
 Much walking happens when exploring towns, historical sites, and archaeological areas.
 Choose shoes with good support.